ptruong88/bet-data-crawler/README.md

 - a date link, such as https://www.oddsmath.com/football/matches/2025-02-21/, to get the date's match links.
 - a match link, such as https://www.oddsmath.com/football/international/africa-caf-nations-cup-women-44344/2025-02-21/kenya-women-vs-tunisia-women-4715230/, to get the match bet data.

+# System design

 # Requirements
-The application is implemented by Python3.
+The application is test with Python3.

 The application requires:
 - selenium 4.29.0